Economic and Political Overview

 Type of State

-Democratic Republic influenced by country's army.
+Democratic Republic influenced by the country's army.

 Executive Power